 The University expects students and their visitors to abide by all agreed regulations and policies.
 They should not hinder University processes or the learning of other students or in any way challenge or threaten the wellbeing of members of the University or visitors.
 Behaviour judged to be 'Misconduct' will be treated according to the procedures in Section 3 of the Handbook (Student Disciplinary Procedure).
 Students on professional programmes are additionally required to be aware of the need to consistently demonstrate their 'fitness to practise' for their chosen profession, and this is dealt with in these procedures.
-These procedures apply to all students on programmes that lead to registration with a professional body and/or future employment that involves contact with vulnerable adults and/or children:
+These procedures apply to all students on programmes that lead to registration with a professional body and/or future employment that involves contact with vulnerable adults and/or children, including but not limited to:

-- All Nursing programmes that lead to eligibility to register with the Nursing and Midwifery Council (NMC) - Midwifery programmes that lead to eligibility to register with the Nursing and Midwifery Council (NMC) - Applied Biomedical Science programmes that lead to eligibility to register with Health and Care Professional Council (HCPC)
+All Nursing programmes that lead to eligibility to register (and all nursing programmes that lead to eligibility to record qualifications) with the Nursing and Midwifery Council (NMC)

-- Operating Department Practice programmes that lead to eligibility to register with the Health and Care Professionals Council (HCPC) - Occupational Therapy programmes that lead to eligibility to register with the Health and Care Professionals Council (HCPC) - Physiotherapy programmes that lead to eligibility to register with the Health and Care Professionals Council (HCPC) - Social Work programmes that lead to eligibility to register with Social Work England (SWE) - Teacher training programmes that lead to Qualified Teacher Status (QTS) - Apprenticeship programmes leading to registration with a professional body and/or employment that involves contact with vulnerable adults and/or children
+- Midwifery programmes that lead to eligibility to register with the Nursing and Midwifery Council (NMC) - Applied Biomedical Science programmes that lead to eligibility to register with Health and Care Professional Council (HCPC) - Operating Department Practice programmes that lead to eligibility to register with the Health and Care Professionals Council (HCPC) - Occupational Therapy programmes that lead to eligibility to register with the Health and Care Professionals Council (HCPC) - Physiotherapy programmes that lead to eligibility to register with the Health and Care Professionals Council (HCPC) - Social Work programmes that lead to eligibility to register with Social Work England (SWE) - Teacher training programmes that lead to Qualified Teacher Status (QTS) - Apprenticeship programmes leading to registration with a professional body and/or employment that involves contact with vulnerable adults and/or children - All Physiology programmes that lead to eligibility to register with the Registering Council for Clinical Physiologists